 Enrollment is limited to 20 students.
+Students are encouraged to enroll in pairs as a "law firm."
 If fewer than 20 students enroll, the professors reserve the right to limit the enrollment to a total number divisible by four to equalize the work load among students.